All Guides

 If you live off-grid, your oil boiler is likely the most expensive and important appliance in your house.
 For over 1.5 million UK households, an oil boiler provides central heating, hot water, and home comfort throughout the year.

 Understanding how your oil boiler works, what it costs to run, when to repair versus replace, and how to future-proof your heating system can save you thousands of pounds over the years.
-This comprehensive guide covers everything homeowners need to know about oil boilers in the UK.
+If you are comparing repair, replacement and switching away from oil, use the boiler vs heat pump calculator alongside the costs below.

 How Oil Boilers Work